Stability testing best practice for Pharmaceutical products

 – Results – statistical analysis, estimated expiry date

-Both bracketing and matrixing for finished dose forms may be used in establishing trial designs.
+Bracketing and matrixing for finished dose forms may be used to establish stability trial designs.
 The ICH have a Guidance for this area, ICH Q1D.

-Bracketing allows you to economise by excluding intermediate combinations in a trial design, for example, only testing the lower and upper strengths of formulations.
+Bracketing allows you to economise by excluding intermediate combinations in a trial design, such as testing only the lower and upper strengths of formulations.

-The bracketing design below is based on a product available in three strengths and three container sizes.
+The bracketing design below is based on a product that is available in three strengths and three container sizes.
 Here, it should be demonstrated that the 15ml and 500ml high-density container sizes truly represent the extremes.
-Batches for each seeded combination should be tested at each time point as in a full design.

 When does bracketing apply?

-It is not applicable if the formulation is significantly different between strengths, for example, one contains the addition of excipient other than colour or flavoring.
+It is not applicable if the formulation is significantly different between strengths; for example, one contains the addition of excipients other than colour or flavouring.

 i.
 Real-time studies

-For products, frequency of testing in the long-term storage condition should normally be:
+For products, the frequency of testing in the long-term storage condition should typically be:

 – Initially